Tekali7/mildew-detection-machine-learning-project/README.md

 * Building and training a machine learning model to classify cherry leaves as either healthy or infected with powdery mildew.
 * The predictions should have a 97% accuracy level.

+## ML Business Case

+The Cherry Leaf Mildew Detection project aims to leverage machine learning (ML) to enhance the efficiency and accuracy of identifying powdery mildew on cherry leaves.
+Currently, the process relies heavily on manual inspection, which is time-consuming and prone to human error.
+By implementing an ML model trained on cherry leaf images, the project seeks to automate and streamline the detection of powdery mildew.

+* Objectives:
+    * Enhanced Diagnostic Accuracy: Improve the ability to detect powdery mildew on cherry leaves, reducing the chances of missed infections and incorrect diagnoses.
+    * Improved Efficiency: Expedite the detection process, enabling farmers and agricultural professionals to make timely decisions to manage and prevent mildew outbreaks.
+    * Cost Efficiency: Decrease operational costs associated with manual inspection and potential re-evaluations of leaf health.

+* Value Proposition:
+    * Accurate and Timely Detection: Provide agricultural professionals with a reliable tool for quickly identifying powdery mildew on cherry leaves, leading to effective and timely treatment.
+    * Operational Efficiency: Streamline inspection processes by reducing manual effort and improving resource allocation in managing cherry crops.
+    * Cost Savings: Reduce the expenses related to prolonged inspections and the risks of inaccurate diagnoses.

+* Implementation Strategy:
+    * Data Collection and Annotation: Gather a diverse dataset of cherry leaf images annotated for the presence of powdery mildew.
+The dataset can be found on Kaggle.
+The dataset contains images of healthy cherry leaves and leaves affected by powdery mildew.
+    * Model Development: Develop and optimize an ML algorithm capable of accurately detecting and classifying cherry leaves as either healthy or infected with powdery mildew.
+    * Validation and Testing: Validate the model's performance using testing protocols.
+The model will be deemed successful if it achieves an accuracy of at least 97% on the test set.
+    * Deployment and Integration: Integrate the ML model into a user-friendly web application or dashboard to support seamless adoption by farmers and agricultural professionals.
+    * Monitoring and Iteration: Continuously monitor the model's performance, gather feedback from users, and iterate to improve accuracy and reliability.

+The Cherry Leaf Mildew Detection project represents a strategic initiative to harness ML technology for improving agricultural outcomes.
+By automating the detection of powdery mildew, the project aims to enhance diagnostic accuracy, operational efficiency, and overall crop management while reducing costs associated with manual inspection processes.